BestTimesToVisit.com Logo

 nature

 Wander through the towering bamboo stalks of Arashiyama, letting the sunlight filter through the leaves.
-Go deeper than the main path for a more secluded experience; wear comfortable shoes!
+Go deeper than the main path for a more secluded experience; the air hums with a unique energy.
+Wear comfortable shoes!

 Fushimi Inari Shrine's Vermillion Trail